By Mandy Tanner

 Add the warmed beef stock mixture to the roasting pan with the vegetables (this will be used to make the au jus).
 Close the lid and continue to cook until the internal temperature of the prime rib is between 120°F to 125°F for medium rare (or cook it about 8 degrees less than your desired finished internal temperature for a different doneness).
 This will take 2 to 3 hours depending on the size of your roast, the weather, and your grill.

 250 ˚F / 121 ˚C

 125 ˚F / 52 ˚C

 Meanwhile, if making the horseradish sauce, mix the horseradish, mayonnaise, sour cream, and Traeger Prime Rib Rub in a small bowl.
 Cover and refrigerate until ready to serve.

 When the roast is done, transfer it rimmed baking sheet (to catch any juices) and tent with foil.
 Let rest for at least 40 minutes and up to 1 hour.

 Meanwhile, strain the liquid in the roasting pan into a small saucepan, discarding the vegetables and bay leaves.
 Season to taste with salt and pepper and keep warm for serving.

 To serve, remove the butcher’s twine from the prime rib.
 Separate the meat from the bones, discard the herb sprigs, and transfer the meat to a cutting board.
 Slice the roast against the grain (parallel to how the bones ran).
-You can also cut between the ribs bones and serve those along with the slices or keep as a cook’s treat.
+You can also cut between the rib bones and serve the ribs along with the slices or keep as a cook’s treat.
 Serve warm with au jus and horseradish sauce, as desired.
 Enjoy!